 When it comes to having an inground pool installed at your Raleigh home, the sky is the limit when it comes to customization options.
-Not only can you choose your shape, whether you want a concrete pool or a vinyl liner, and select from a variety of colors and patterns, there are also a variety of features to improve your experience.
+Not only can you choose your shape, whether you want a vinyl liner or another type of pool, and select from a variety of colors and patterns, there are also a variety of features to improve your experience.
 You can be as ornate or as minimalist as you prefer, or you can consider options that reduce your maintenance and save you time.

 To help you plan for your custom inground pool, our installation company is taking a closer look at the features you can include when you purchase a pool.